mcisback/x-user-script-manager/README.md

 ## Optional Dependencies
     tree -> for viewing directory better
-    highlight or pygmentize -> for syntax highlighting when seeing a template or user script
+    highlight or pygmentize -> for syntax highlighting when seeing a template or user script vim, nano, pico or your favorite editor -> for editing templates and script files

 ## Installation